List-Recoloring of Sparse Graphs: Triangle-free Planar Graphs: Lists of Size 7

 Thus, what remains is to show that each 5-vertex finishes with charge nonnegative.
 First, we classify the faces (and degrees of their incident vertices) that take more than $1/2$ from an incident 5-vertex.
 Each $6^+$-face $f$ finishes with at least its initial charge $\ell(f)-6\ge 0$.
 By (b), $G$ contains no adjacent 3-vertices, so each 5-face has at least 3 incident $4^+$-vertices, and thus takes at most $1/3$ from each incident 5-vertex.
 So consider a 4-face $f$ with an incident 5-vertex.
 If $f$ has at least two incident $6^+$-vertices, then it receives at least 2 by (R2), so takes no charge from incident 5-vertices.
-If $f$ has at least one incident $6^+$-vertex and at most one incident 3-vertex, then $f$ takes at most $1/2$ from each incident 5-vertex.
+If $f$ has exactly one incident $6^+$-vertex and at most one incident 3-vertex, then $f$ takes at most $1/2$ from each incident 5-vertex.
 Similarly, if $f$ has no incident 3-vertices, then $f$ takes at most $1/2$ from each incident 5-vertex.
 So assume that $f$ either has two incident 3-vertices or else has one incident 3-vertex and no incident $6^+$-vertices.
 By (b), if $f$ has two incident 3-vertices, then each other incident vertex is a $5^+$-vertex.

-\aaside{types 1--6}{-2cm} It is straightforward to check that if $f$ takes more than $1/2$ from an incident 5-vertex, then $f$ has one of the six types shown in Figure~\ref{needy4faces-fig}.
-Furthermore, if a 5-vertex $v$ is incident to at most one face of types 1, 2, and 3, then each other face incident to $v$ takes at most 3/4 from $v$, so $\ch^*(v) \ge 2(5)-6-1-4(3/4)=0$.
-Thus, below we assume that $v$ is incident to at least two faces of types 1, 2, and 3.
+\aaside{types 1--6}{-2cm} It is easy to check that if $f$ takes more than $1/2$ from an incident 5-vertex, then $f$ has one of the six types shown in Figure~\ref{needy4faces-fig}.
+Further, if a 5-vertex $v$ is incident to at most one face of types 1--3, then each other face incident to $v$ takes at most 3/4 from $v$, so $\ch^*(v) \ge 2(5)-6-1-4(3/4)=0$.
+Thus, below we assume that $v$ is incident to at least two faces of types 1--3.

 Suppose that a 5-vertex $v$ is incident to a 4-face of type 1.
 By (d), $v$ is not incident to any 4-face of type 2 or type 3.
 And by (a), $v$ is not incident to another 4-face of type 1.
-Thus, $v$ is incident with at most one face of type 1, 2, and 3, a contradiction.
+Thus, $v$ is incident with at most one face of type 1--3, a contradiction.

 Suppose that a 5-vertex $v$ is incident to a 4-face of type 2.
 By (d), $v$ is not incident to any 4-face of type 3.
 So assume that $v$ is incident to (exactly) two 4-faces of type 2.
 By (b), these faces do not share a 4-vertex.
 Let $f_1,\ldots,f_5$ denote the 5 faces incident to $v$ (with multiplicity, if $v$ is a cut-vertex) in cyclic order.
 By symmetry, we assume that $f_1$ and $f_3$ are type 2.
 However, now $f_2$ receives at most $1/2$ from $v$.
 Thus, $\ch^*(v)\ge 2(5)-6-2(1)-1/2-2(3/4)=0$.